fortumusara/adf-d365-snowflake-pipeline/README.md

 │       └── PipelineParameters.json
 └── README.md

-Explanation of Folder Structure:
+📂 Explanation of Folder Structure

-    pipelines/:
+🛠 pipelines/

-        Contains the JSON pipeline file, such as Dynamics365ToSnowflakePipeline.json.
-This file will define the logic, activities, and flow of the data transfer between Dynamics 365 and Snowflake.
+    Contains the JSON pipeline file:

+        Dynamics365ToSnowflakePipeline.json → Defines the logic, activities, and flow of the data transfer between Dynamics 365 and Snowflake.

-    datasets/:
+📄 datasets/

     Stores Dataset JSON files:

-            Dynamics365Dataset.json: Defines the dataset pointing to your Dynamics 365 (Dataverse) data.
+        Dynamics365Dataset.json → Defines the dataset pointing to your Dynamics 365 (Dataverse) data.

-            SnowflakeDataset.json: Defines the dataset for Snowflake where the data will be transferred.
+        SnowflakeDataset.json → Defines the dataset for Snowflake where the data will be transferred.

-    linkedServices/:
+🔗 linkedServices/

     Stores Linked Services JSON files:

-            Dynamics365LinkedService.json: Defines the connection to your Dynamics 365 (Dataverse).
+        Dynamics365LinkedService.json → Defines the connection to your Dynamics 365 (Dataverse).

-            SnowflakeLinkedService.json: Defines the connection to Snowflake.
+        SnowflakeLinkedService.json → Defines the connection to Snowflake.

-    triggers/:
+⏰ triggers/

-        Stores Trigger JSON files, such as the daily trigger to schedule the pipeline.
+    Stores Trigger JSON files:

-    parameters/:
+        DailyTrigger.json → Defines a scheduled trigger to run the pipeline every day at midnight.

+⚙️ parameters/

-        Contains any parameterized JSON files for pipeline variables or configuration (e.g., file paths, table names, etc.).
+    Contains any parameterized JSON files for pipeline variables or configuration:

-    README.md:

-        A README file to explain the purpose of this repository, setup instructions, and how to deploy the pipeline.
+        Examples: file paths, table names, and dynamic settings.

+📖 README.md

+    Documentation file explaining:

+        The purpose of the repository.

+        Setup instructions for configuring the pipeline.

+        Steps for deployment in Azure Data Factory.

 ## 📂 Files Description